Bovril

-Bovril is the trademarked name of a thick and salty meat extract paste similar to a yeast extract, developed in the 1870s by John Lawson Johnston.
-It is sold in a distinctive bulbous jar, and as cubes and granules.
+Bovril is a thick and salty meat extract paste, similar to a yeast extract, developed in the 1870s by John Lawson Johnston.
+It is sold in a distinctive bulbous jar and as cubes and granules.
+Its appearance is similar to the British Marmite and Australian Vegemite.
 Bovril is owned and distributed by Unilever UK.
-Its appearance is similar to the British Marmite and its Australian equivalent Vegemite.

-Bovril can be made into a drink (referred to in the UK as a "beef tea") by diluting with hot water or, less commonly, with milk.
-It can be used as a flavouring for soups, broth, stews or porridge, or as a spread, especially on toast in a similar fashion to Marmite and Vegemite.
+Bovril is made into a drink by diluting with hot water or, less commonly, with milk.
+It is used as a flavouring in soups, broth, stews and porridge, and is used as a spread, especially on toast.
+In 2004 Unilever removed beef ingredients from the Bovril formula, rendering it vegetarian, but in 2006, reversed that decision and reintroduced beef ingredients to the formula.

 Etymology

-The first part of the product's name comes from Latin bovīnus, meaning "ox".
+The first part of the product's name comes from Latin bovīnus, meaning "pertaining to an ox".
 Johnston took the -vril suffix from Edward Bulwer-Lytton's then-popular novel, The Coming Race (1871), the plot of which revolves around a superior race of people, the Vril-ya, who derive their powers from an electromagnetic substance named "Vril".
 Therefore, Bovril indicates great strength obtained from an ox.

 History

 In 1870, in the Franco-Prussian War, Napoleon III ordered one million cans of beef to feed his troops.
 The task of providing this went to John Lawson Johnston, a Scottish butcher living in Canada.
 Large quantities of beef were available across the British Dominions and South America, but transport and storage were problematic.
 Therefore, Johnston created a product known as 'Johnston's Fluid Beef', later called Bovril, to meet Napoleon's needs.
 By 1888, over 3,000 UK public houses, grocers and dispensing chemists were selling Bovril.
 In 1889, Bovril Ltd was formed to develop Johnston's business further.

 During the 1900 Siege of Ladysmith in the Second Boer War, a Bovril-like paste was produced from horsemeat within the garrison.
-Nicknamed Chevril (a portmanteau of Bovril and cheval, French for horse) it was made by boiling down horse or mule meat to a jelly and serving it as a beef tea-like mixture.
+Nicknamed Chevril (a portmanteau of cheval, French for horse, and Bovril) it was made by boiling down horse or mule meat to a jelly and serving it as a tea-like mixture.
 Bovril also produced concentrated, pemmican-like dried beef as part of the British Army emergency field ration during the war.
 The ration came in the form of a pocket-sized tin can that contained the beef on one half alongside a dried cocoa drink on another half.
 The dried beef could be eaten alone, or mixed with water to create a beef tea.

 Bovril continued to function as a "war food" in World War I and was frequently mentioned in the 1930 account Not So Quiet: Stepdaughters of War by Helen Zenna Smith.
 It describes the drink being prepared for the casualties at Mons where "the orderlies were just beginning to make Bovril for the wounded, when the bearers and ambulance wagons were shelled as they were bringing the wounded into the hospital".